redpesk-common/afb-perm-check-ex/EXAMPLE.md

 Once you have compiled zephyr example (see above), you should flash it to the target board (using `west flash`).

-Then to sart zephyr, simply reset or boot the board.
+Then to start zephyr, simply reset or boot the board.

 ## Testing and playing the example